fru1tl00p/homebridge-pir-sensor/README.md

 This is a homebridge plugin to make a Raspberry Pi connected with a PIR Sensor into a Motion Sensor.

-Features:

-- Use polling
-- Use GPIO number in config file

 Just add the following sample config to your homebridge config file located at this path `~/.homebridge/config.json`.

 This is a typical example with [homebridge-camera-rpi](https://www.npmjs.com/package/homebridge-camera-rpi):